gmontamat/pyaw-reporting/README.md

 ## Overview

 [pyaw-reporting](https://github.com/gmontamat/pyaw-reporting) is an open-source Python package suitable for large scale AdWords API reporting.
 Output reports are comma-separated values (CSV) plaintext files.
-By default, the script uses 10 threads to download reports simultaneously from different accounts.
+By default, the package uses 10 threads to download reports simultaneously from different accounts.
 The number of threads used can be modified using the `-n` parameter.
 It has been successfully tested using +100 threads making it useful for heavy load AdWords Manager Accounts.